 Easy Creamed Spinach

 Creamed Fresh Spinach

 I make my creamed spinach with fresh spinach, rather than frozen.
-You can make it with frozen, but I find that the texture is not nearly as appealing, and the taste not nearly as fresh.
+You can make it with frozen, but I find that the texture is not nearly as appealing, and the taste is not nearly as fresh.

-I prefer to use mature spinach for creamed spinach, rather than baby spinach, which I use constantly in salads and in other dishes.
-In this case I find baby spinach to be almost too tender, and it will wilt down into nothing very quickly.
-Regular spinach, with any thick stems removed, will also wilt down, but still have some texture.
-Allow any liquid released by the spinach to evaporate in the pan before adding the cream so that your sauce isn’t watery.
+I prefer to use mature spinach for creamed spinach, rather than baby spinach leaves, which I use constantly in salads and in other dishes.
+In this case, I find baby spinach to be almost too tender, and it will wilt down into nothing very quickly.
+With any thick stems removed, regular spinach will also wilt down, but still have some texture.

+Easy Creamed Spinach